 Having said all these, it’s good to know that with the rapid evolution of technologies that drive supply chain and logistics operations, it is possible today to have greater control and visibility of reverse logistics processes and optimize operational expenses.
 Take for instance a digital control tower.

-How Savvy Enterprises Manage Reverse Logistics
+How Savvy Enterprises Manage Returns using Reverse Logistics Software

 It ensures proper collaboration between supply chain stakeholders and that everyone one is intimated with the right information at the right time.